 Having a small capsule wardrobe can be a great thing, it helps reduce the number of decisions you make in a day and is a super bonus when packing.
 I used to be a serial over-packer — I’d end up with so many clothes in my suitcase, I wouldn’t even wear half of it.

 A trend I’ve noticed in the minimalist and simple living community are all these neutral, boxy, airy type garments.
 Well, I’ve got an issue with that.
 I can’t wear it.
 Boxy clothing does not suit my body type.
 I’m an hourglass/pear type of woman (think JLO and ScarJo), which means more fitted clothing suits me.

 While I love my minimalist and clutter-free closet, I’m excited to try out some fun new things — whether it’s polka dots, more stripes, or a funky new pair of frames for my glasses.
 Bring on the fashion creativity!

 When you seek the beauty in the unseen, the strange and the unexplainable happens.

 I’m not talking about going out and buying a dozen roses and staring at them for hours.
-What I am saying is to find the beautiful in your everyday life and embrace that.
-This weekend I was at a flat lay workshop hosted by Gooseberry Studios, and we had great fun embracing the beauty in creating a mess.
+What I am saying is to find beauty in your everyday life and embrace that.
+This weekend I was at a flat lay workshop hosted by Gooseberry Studios, and we had great fun embracing the beauty of creating a mess.
 Someone knocked a plant out of a pot and another spilled tea on a magazine.